 “The Pyramid of the Sun” is part of a large complex in the middle of Teotihuacan, Mexico.
 It’s the largest building in Mesoamerica, constructed about 200 AD.
 The structure is 220 meters or 720 feet high and 224 meters or 740 feet wide.

 33) The Tikal Temple Complex

 Tikal is an ancient Mayan city.
-Hieroglyphics at the site refer to the city as Yax Mutal or Yax Mutul, this means “First Mutal”.
-Tikal is located in the rainforest of Guatemala.
-And, it is one of the largest archaeological sites of the pre-Columbian Maya civilization.
+Hieroglyphics at the site refer to the city as Yax Mutal or Yax Mutul.
+This means “First Mutal.”
+Tikal is in Guatemala’s rainforest, and it is one of the largest archaeological sites of the pre-Columbian Maya civilization.
 There are no less than 33 magnificent pyramids and building structures in this complex.

 34) El Castillo Chichen Itza